faranalytics/socketnaut/README.md

 - Returns: `<socketnaut.ServiceAgent>`

-Instatiates a `ServiceAgent`; just one `ServiceAgent` may be instantiated for each Worker.
+Instatiates a `ServiceAgent`.
+Just one `ServiceAgent` may be instantiated for each Worker; hence, this function will throw an Error if it is called more than once in each Worker.

 ## Usage